Harmful Ingredients to avoid in Laundry Detergent

 Decyl Glucoside • A plant-derived, biodegradable surfactant.
 It is mild and safe for sensitive skin.

-Vegetable Glycerin • Derived from vegetables.
+Vegetable Glycerin• Derived from vegetables.
 It is biodegradable and helps the plant surfactants do their job.
-Food-grade & kosher.
+Food-grade & USP kosher.

 Dimethyl 9-Decenamide • A plant-based, biodegradable nonionic surfactant that helps clean and removes grease and other substances.